pushkar100/notes-javascript/8-promises-async-await-and-fetch.md

-# Deep dive into promises and async await
+# Promises, async await, and fetch

 - [Deep dive into promises and async await](#deep-dive-into-promises-and-async-await)
   * [Problems with callbacks](#problems-with-callbacks)